World Food Programme

-The World Food Programme (WFP) is an international organization within the United Nations that provides food assistance worldwide.
+The World Food Programme (WFP) is an international organization within the United Nations (UN) that provides food assistance worldwide.
 It is the world's largest humanitarian organization and the leading provider of school meals.
-Founded in 1961, WFP is headquartered in Rome and has offices in 80 countries.
-As of 2021, it supported over 128 million people across more than 120 countries and territories.
+Founded in 1961, WFP is headquartered in Rome and has offices in 87 countries.
+In 2023 it supported over 152 million people, and it is present in more than 120 countries and territories.

 In addition to emergency food relief, WFP offers technical and development assistance, such as building capacity for emergency preparedness and response, managing supply chains and logistics, promoting social safety programs, and strengthening resilience against climate change.
-It also a major provider of direct cash assistance and medical supplies, and provides passenger services for humanitarian workers.
+It is also a major provider of direct cash assistance, and provides passenger services for humanitarian workers through its management of the United Nations Humanitarian Air Service (UNHAS).

-WFP is an executive member of the United Nations Sustainable Development Group, a consortium of UN entities that aims to fulfil the 17 Sustainable Development Goals (SDG), with a priority on achieving SDG 2 for "zero hunger" by 2030.
+WFP is an executive member of the United Nations Sustainable Development Group, a consortium of UN entities that aims to fulfil the 17 Sustainable Development Goals (SDG), with a priority to achieve SDG 2, "zero hunger", by 2030.

-The World Food Programme was awarded the Nobel Peace Prize in 2020 for its efforts to provide food assistance in areas of conflict, and to prevent the use of food as a weapon of war and conflict.
+The World Food Programme was awarded the Nobel Peace Prize in 2020 for its efforts to provide food assistance in areas of conflict and to prevent the use of food as a weapon of war and conflict.